exterior four-story building

 Large classroom a lot of sitting areas

 A just and equitable design approach optimizes the learning experience in every classroom considering student needs, including the largest lecture environment.
-Every seat supports dignified ease of movement, acoustics, and daylight with clear sight lines to screen and instructor.
+Every seat supports dignified ease of movement, acoustics and daylight with clear sight lines to screen and instructor.

 Students sitting down on a set of stairs.